Klintrup/simple-shell-syntax-check/README.md

 - ksh
 - zsh

-The shell must exist on the runner to be able to test, if the shell doesn't exist that test will fail.
+The shell must exist on the runner to be able to test.
+If the shell doesn't exist, that test will fail.

 ### Installing shell on ubuntu-latest runner